brettlangdon/sysaudit/docs/index.rst

    Adds a new audit hook callback.

-   :param callable hook: Function to call with every event from :py:func:`audit`
+   :param hook: Function to call with every event from :py:func:`audit`
    :rtype: None

    .. code-block:: python